AI Credits

 - Sufficient credits — the workflow runs normally and credits are deducted

-- Insufficient credits — the run fails immediately (no partial execution), and you receive a failure notification
+- Insufficient credits — Rebased attempts business auto top-up once if enabled; if still insufficient, the run fails immediately (no partial execution), and you receive a failure notification

 - The schedule remains active, so the next occurrence will attempt to run as normal once you top up

-If you rely on scheduled workflows, keep an eye on your balance or consider purchasing top-up tokens to avoid interruptions.
+If you rely on scheduled workflows, enable business auto top-up or keep a buffer of top-up tokens to avoid interruptions.